php-bundles/json-request-bundle/README.md

 }
 ```

-* Configure the bundle in your config.yml.
+* Configure the bundle in your config.yml (optional).

 Defaults configuration:
 ``` yml